Head of Middle and Senior School

 Isabelle grew up in Paris, France.
 She completed her PGCE at Trinity College, Cambridge University, UK and was awarded her Honours Degree from Goldsmiths College, University of London, UK.
 Over the last twenty-five years she has worked in various international schools in Spain, Mexico, Qatar, Saudi Arabia, Thailand, The Bahamas, Germany, Jamaica and China, teaching the International Baccalaureate Curriculum (MYP & DP), the British National Curriculum and the The Advanced Placement Program.
 Her main subjects are French, Spanish, English and Humanities and she has taught students from Year 4 through to Year 12.
 This last year she has been teaching English and Drama at AISM.
 Isabelle is passionate about teaching, travelling, films, discovering new cultures and spending time with her family.
 She has two children studying at AISM.

-Mr Will Arnold, English as Additional Language and Year 10 Home Room Teacher
+English as Additional Language and Year 10 Home Room Teacher

 Masters in Education (University of New England), Bachelor of Arts (University of Newcastle), Graduate Diploma in languages teaching (UTS)